-Ringworm, also known as dermatophytosis or tinea, is a fungal infection of the skin.
-The name “ringworm” is a misnomer, since the infection is caused by a fungus, not a worm.
+Ringworm, also known as dermatophytosis, dermatophyte infection, or tinea, is a fungal infection of the skin.

 Ringworm infection can affect both humans and animals.
-The infection initially presents with red patches on affected areas of the skin and later spreads to other parts of the body.
-The infection may affect the skin of the scalp, feet, groin, beard, or other areas.
+The infection initially appears as red patches on affected areas of the skin and later may spread to other parts of the body.
+It may affect the scalp, feet, nails, groin, beard, or other areas.

 Symptoms vary depending on where you’re infected.
 With a skin infection, you may experience the following:

 - red, itchy, or scaly patches, or raised areas of skin called plaques

 - patches that may be redder on the outside edges or resemble a ring

 - patches with edges that are defined and raised

 If you’re experiencing dermatophytosis in your nails, they may become thicker or discolored, or they may begin to crack.
 This is called dermatophytic onychomycosis, or tinea unguium.
 If your scalp is affected, the hair around it may break or fall off, and bald patches may develop.
 The medical term for this is tinea capitis.
 Find out more about scalp ringworm and its effects.

 Three different types of fungi can cause ringworm: Trichophyton, Microsporum, and Epidermophyton.
 It’s possible that these fungi may live for an extended period as spores in soil.
 Humans and animals can contract ringworm after direct contact with this soil.

 The infection can also spread through contact with infected animals or humans.
 The infection is commonly spread among children and by sharing items harboring the fungus.